AdobeDocs/marketo.en/help/marketo/product-docs/administration/audit-trail/user-login-history.md

 # User Login History {#user-login-history}

-The User Login History helps maintain accountability and security by&nbsp;showing you exactly who's been logging into your subscription, including failed login attempts.
+The User Login History helps maintain accountability and security by showing you exactly who's been logging into your subscription, including failed login attempts.

 >[!NOTE]
 >